simap/preactLSPA/README.md

-# Webpack + Preact Single File Boilerplate
+# Preact Single File Boilerplate using Webpack

-This boilderplate produces a LSPA, literal single page application, where everything is in a single file.
+This boilderplate produces a LSPA, literal single page application, where everything is merged into a single file.
 This includes the HTML, JS, CSS, and image assets.

 # Why?
 Why not Preact CLI?